Projects

 • Farm selection criteria – the Agricultural Director agreed to support Dream Renewables to select farms; key considerations in the wider selection criteria include farms that are part of an active local agricultural association which communicated with the Ministry of Agriculture, and farms that have successfully participated in an innovation project with one of the stakeholders before

-• Next steps – the project will be communicated to the Ditza community in June and followed by a meeting organised by the project officer and a local assemblyman where farmers can learn more
+• Next steps – the project will be communicated to the Dzita community in June and followed by a meeting organised by the project officer and a local assemblyman where farmers can learn more

 September 2023 Update: The second stage of the project is now complete.
 It involved demonstrations of the drip irrigation system and the selection process for the farmers.
 Over 150 farmers attended community meetings organised by Dream Renewables where the types of solar-powered irrigation systems available and their benefit to different types of farms were explained.
 These meetings were attended by representatives from the Ministry of Agriculture for the Keta Municipality and Dream Big Ghana NGO, of which Dream Renewables is a subsidiary.